apache/trafficserver/doc/reference/configuration/records.config.en.rst

       8080:ipv6:tr-full 443:ssl ip-in=192.168.17.1:80:ip-out=[fc01:10:10:1::1]:ip-out=10.10.10.1

-.. ts:confvar:: CONFIG proxy.config.http.connect_ports STRING 443 563
+.. ts:cv:: CONFIG proxy.config.http.connect_ports STRING 443 563

    The range of origin server ports that can be used for tunneling via ``CONNECT``.